sharvaridesh/event-women-in-ai-hackathon/README.md

 * [`grounded-ai/phi3-hallucination-judge`](https://huggingface.co/grounded-ai/phi3-hallucination-judge)

 > [!IMPORTANT]
-> Some foundation models on HuggingFace, for example, Llama 3.x, require obtaining permission from the authors to download.
+> Some foundation models on HuggingFace, for example, `Llama 3.x`, require obtaining permission from the authors to download.
 It can take up to several days for permission to be granted, so we recommend that you do this in advance of the hackerthon.

 > [!NOTE]
 > Multimodal models offer many avenues for creativity, and a technically sophisticated solution is likely to make use of several fine-tuned models for specific parts of the pipeline.